segunak/SegunAkinyemi.com/docs/_posts/2025-01-31-dough-diaries-raleigh.md

 ## Honorable Mentions

-While I didn't get the chance to visit these spots, they came highly recommended by locals and [r/raleigh](https://www.reddit.com/r/raleigh/).
+While I didn't get the chance to visit most of these spots, they came highly recommended by locals and [r/raleigh](https://www.reddit.com/r/raleigh/).
 If you find yourself in Raleigh and have an affinity for cinnamon rolls, they're worth checking out:

 - [**Craft Public House**](https://maps.app.goo.gl/iogFo69QTeJCAxVW9): A local favorite, especially for brunch.
 I've heard good things about their pastries, and their cinnamon rolls are said to be a standout.
 If you're in Cary, it's a spot to keep on your radar.